Find the Best Sprinkler & Irrigation Companies for Your Business

 In Minnesota, seasonal maintenance is non-negotiable:

-- Spring Start-Up: Typically performed from mid-April to May, this service involves turning the water back on, pressurizing the system, checking for winter damage, programming the controller, and activating each zone to ensure proper operation8.
+- Spring Start-Up: Typically performed from mid-April to May, this service involves turning the water back on, pressurizing the system, checking for winter damage, programming the controller, and activating each zone to ensure proper operation.

 Working with Local Irrigation Professionals

-Edina is served by experienced irrigation companies such as Formaneck Irrigation, Advanced Irrigation, Inc., and Edina Lawn Sprinklers, who specialize in design, installation, and maintenance5 7 12.
+Edina is served by experienced irrigation companies such as Formaneck Irrigation, Advanced Irrigation, Inc., and Edina Lawn Sprinklers, who specialize in design, installation, and maintenance 12.
 When seeking service, look for licensed, insured professionals who understand local codes and climate challenges.
 They can provide invaluable advice on system upgrades, such as converting zones to more efficient drip irrigation or installing a weather-smart controller to maximize water conservation and savings on your utility bill.

 Frequently asked questions